ethereum/cryptography-research-website/src/posts/schnorr-threshold-blogpost.md

 **[Standard Model] Pedersen.**   The security of the Pedersen DKG when used as key generation for FROST1, FROST2, SimpleTSig, or Lindell22 relies on at least half of the participants being honest and the underlying signature scheme being secure.

 **[KEA+PROM] PedPop.** An efficient two-round DKG introduced by Komlo and Goldberg along with FROST1.
 PedPop is simply Pedersen DKG, with the additional step where each participant additionally publishes a Schnorr signature during the first round to prove knowledge of their secret key material.
 This extra step ensures that security holds given any threshold of honest parties.
-The security of PedPop when used as key generation for FROST2 and SimpleTSig was demonstrated in [2].
+The security of PedPop when used as key generation for FROST2 and SimpleTSig was demonstrated[^2].
 Note that KEA is required for the environment to extract the adversary's secret keys in the proof of security; alternatively, the Fischlin transform could be used in lieu of Schnorr as the proof of possession (and so would be only in the PROM).
 See further discussion in Part 9.

 **[Standard Model] Gennaro et al.** A three-round DKG that is secure in the standard model.